 1. In what ways does your media product use, develop or challenge forms and conventions of real media products?

-1. Use of Filter in Editing- Used by us to create a sombre atmosphere, this foreshadows the fate of our protagonist.
+(Explained from left to Right) 1.
+Use of Filter in Editing- Used by us to create a sombre atmosphere, this foreshadows the fate of our protagonist.
 This is a common feature of Thrillers; and is used heavily in 'Sin City'.

 2. Use of Enigma- We delibrately decided to keep the identity of the Mob Manager a secret leaving the audience questions as to who he really is.
 We achieved this by using an over the shoulder medium shot that revealed no facial features.
 This is used well in 'The Usual Suspects', where the audience doesn't know who has just set a man on fire. http://www.youtube.com/watch?v=t6msq8mgdnE.
 Like this film we have allowed the character some dialogue to intrigue the audience even more.